osrf/gazebo_design/robocup3ds/robocup3ds.md

 Each class must have its own unit tests.
 Next are some examples of test cases:

-* Server: Basic communication with the server using sockets and parsing/unparsing S-expressions.
+* Server: Basic communication with the server using sockets.

 * GameState: The game state will have its own internal variables to store the position of the ball, last team that touched the ball, player positions and